About Stars Behavioral Health Group

 Stars Company Profile

-We serve more than 20,000 children, youth and families annually throughout the state at 22 different program sites.
+We serve more than 30,000 children, youth, and families annually throughout the state at more than two dozen program sites.

-We employ more than 1,200 behavioral health workers including psychiatrists, psychologists and medical doctors, social workers, nurses, rehab therapists, counselors, teachers, aides, and a range of paraprofessional staff.
+We employ more than 1,800 behavioral health workers including psychiatrists, psychologists, and medical doctors, social workers, nurses, rehab therapists, counselors, teachers, aides, and a range of paraprofessional staff.

-We offer over 35 specialized public mental health programs and a wide array of community-based support services in the following counties:
+We have more than 45 locations and offer over 50 specialized public mental health programs and a wide array of community-based support services in the following 10 counties:

 - Los Angeles County